onezisone/Course3/README.md

 * CodeBook.md : the CodeBook reference to the variables in TidyDataSet.txt
 * README.md : the analysis of the code in run_analysis.R

+This run_analysis.R executes the course project requirements, not necessarily in the same order.
+The requirements are:

+* Req 1.
+Merges the training and the test sets to create one data set.
+* Req 2.
+Extracts only the measurements on the mean and standard deviation for each measurement.
+* Req 3.
+Uses descriptive activity names to name the activities in the data set.
+* Req 4.
+Appropriately labels the data set with descriptive variable names.
+* Req 5.
+From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each          activity and each subject.

 ##Study design and data processing

 ###Collection of the raw data